Who Do We Think We Are?

 Understatement Alert: Frank has led an interesting life.
 Born in the Philippines.
 Raised in rural Wisconsin.
 Played pedal steel guitar bars and beer halls as a teenager.
 Attended San Francisco State University, majoring in Ancient Japanese languages.
 Moonlighted as a sideman for country western performers such as Rose Maddox and Johnny Paycheck.
 Spent most of the ‘80s freelancing for several Bay Area-based animation houses including Colossal Pictures.
 Was an in-demand session musician in the ‘90s, playing on dozens of recordings for legendary record producer Butch Vig (Nirvana, Smashing Pumpkins, Green Day).
 Designed the Milwaukee Brewers famous Racing Sausages.
 Directed for Tricky Pictures, the animation subsidiary of Backyard Productions.
 Co-directed the critically acclaimed feature film, The Life of Reilly, based on the life of comedian Charles Nelson Reilly.
 Taught animation and film studies.
 Wrote two books.
 Maintained a much-respected blog.
 Launched the animation and motion graphics shop This Is Mythic with his son Oliver.
 And, in his spare time, directed dozens of successful commercials for Purple Onion over the past 20 years.
 Take the time to work with Frank - a true original.

 Raised in the same Oklahoma hill country as his hero folksinger Woody Guthrie, Manny has led a similarly rambling life.
 Pulling up roots, he settled in Los Angeles in his teens and received a degree in film writing and directing from the revered Art Center College of Design.
 His engaging personality and fervent curiosity make him a natural documentarian.
 Over the past decade, Manny has honed his chops by directing documentary programs for the documentary storytelling collective About Face Media.
 This experience has put him at ease working with real people in unscripted situations.
 His travels have taken him to all ends of the earth with time spent in Europe, Asia and South America.
-The spring of 2016 finds Manny in the Phillipines shooting a documentary exposing what happened to the people and community that built-up around the production of Coppola’s “Apocalypse Now”.
-His Manny has settled in Hood River, Oregon with his wife Leigh and their two sons, Gus and Levon.
-He enjoys riding his bike around the Columbia River Gorge, walking the riverbanks with his dog Bandit, and sampling the many breweries around town.
+Manny has recently spent time in the Phillipines shooting a documentary exposing what happened to the people and community that built-up around the production of Coppola’s “Apocalypse Now”.
+Manny has settled in Hood River, Oregon with his wife Leigh and their three children, Gus, Levon and Frances.
+He enjoys riding his bike around the Columbia River Gorge and sampling the many craft breweries around town.
 He'll be drinking an IPA.

 Jack has been directing film and video in the commercial and documentary arenas since 1997.
 His work has taken him all over North America and Europe.
 Specializing in day-in-the-life storytelling of real people, Jack has an eye for the beauty and humor in the unusual and in the everyday.
 His non-commercial works include a documentary currently in production on the acclaimed photojournalist Art Shay.
 Away from the camera, Jack spends his precious free time teaching himself piano, Greenland kayaking, racing his bike in 24 hour cycling events, and playing with his son Jasper.